Astronomical naming conventions: Minor planets

 In recent years, automated search efforts such as LINEAR or LONEOS have discovered so many thousands of new asteroids that the WGSBN has officially limited naming to a maximum of two names per discoverer every two months.
 Thus, the overwhelming majority of asteroids currently discovered are not assigned formal names.

 Under IAU rules, names must be pronounceable, preferably one word (such as 5535 Annefrank), although exceptions are possible (such as 9007 James Bond), and since 1982, names are limited to a maximum of 16 characters, including spaces and hyphens.
-(This rule was violated once for the comet-asteroid 4015 Wilson–Harrington, whose name has seventeen characters.)
+(This rule was violated once for the comet-asteroid 4015 Wilson–Harrington, whose name has 17 characters; this is because it had already been named as a comet before being rediscovered as an asteroid.)
 Letters with diacritics are accepted, although in English the diacritical marks are usually omitted in everyday usage.
 4090 Říšehvězd is an asteroid with the most diacritics (four).
 Military and political leaders are unsuitable unless they have been dead for at least 100 years.
 Names of pet animals are discouraged, but there are some from the past.
 Names of people, companies or products known only for success in business are not accepted, nor are citations that resemble advertising.

 Whimsical names can be used for relatively ordinary asteroids (such as 26858 Misterrogers or 274301 Wikipedia), but those belonging to certain dynamical groups are expected to follow more strictly defined naming schemes.